brigsul/webscraper/README.md

 # ESPN FC Premier League Table Scraper

-### Using Node, Express, Request, & Cheerio libraries
+### Using Node, Express, Request, & Cheerio libraries with the Pug framework

 While running, directs requests to localhost:8081/scrape to the ESPN FC Premier League Table in order to return a JSON object including three arrays: